 The FlashSystem 7200 was released in February 2020 and similar to the previous Storwize systems, offers NVMe over Fabric support, NVMe protocol for SSDs and Flash Core Modules (FCMs) that are also offered in the FlashSystem 9200.
-New to the 7200 models are four 8-core Intel Cascade Lake processors and support for storage class memory devices (SCM).
+The 7200 supports storage class memory devices (SCM) – up to 12 modules.
 IBM claims performance numbers of 2.3 million IOPS for a single system and up to 9.2 million IOPS for a scale out cluster with 4 controller pairs.
 The 7200 supports internal devices but can also add expansion enclosures of SAS attached SSDs or HDDs.

 The FlashSystem 7200 is available as an all flash system, or as a hybrid system with the FlashSystem 7200H.